Updated Monday September 7, 2020

 *VT voters: If you are a VT voter who lives in a country with no mail service to the US, you may return your ballot by email to your local election office.
 Please get in touch with your election office for more information.

-I understand postal mail will take an extra long time this year, so can I use a service, such as UPS or FedEx?
+I understand postal mail will take an extra long time this year, so can I use a commercial courier service, such as UPS or FedEx?

 Answer: It should be okay, but check with your Local Election Official to be sure because your ballot envelope will not have a postmark.
 If you are concerned about having your ballot arrive in a timely fashion, the extra price may be worth it.